 Don’t Let The Wrong Type Of Ski Clothing Ruin Your Skiing Experience.
+Be Prepared.

 Being under prepared for skiing is one of the worse things you can do when embarking on an alpine retreat.
 The weather on the mountain can be unpredictable ranging from bluebird skies in the morning to a thunder snow storm in the afternoon.
 And I’m certainly not exaggerating because that happened to us!
 It is therefore essential that you pack the right pieces of ski clothing that will get you through your day and avoid being either too hot, too cold, and worse of all, wet.
 You DON’T want to be wet in the snow.